Jul 5Monday, July 6, 2026 · all daysJul 7 · today »

 HN Discussion:

-• Users should switch to CoMaps fork due to Organic Maps' governance issues and alleged malicious behavior
+• CoMaps fork is better due to Organic Maps governance issues and alleged malicious behavior

-• Questioning Organic Maps' open-source claims due to non-FLOSS map file components
+• Questions about Organic Maps' open source claims given non-FLOSS map file components

 4.It's not about physical vs. digital games, it's about ownership(popcar.bearblog.dev)